 Four Steps to Take When Having an Anxiety Attack

 Although it’s normal to feel scared or anxious sometimes, anxiety attacks interfere with an otherwise normal life.
 An anxiety attack — or episode of intense fear and worry — can hit without warning, at any time.
 Fortunately, there are things that you do to take control and help the attack end quickly.
-Here are four steps to take if you feel yourself having an anxiety attack.
+Here are four steps to take:

 Anxiety Attack Step 1